 - Look for a Community Crisis Response of some kind.

 - Point to some internet resources such as The Rebels Project.
-It was founded by survivors of the Columbine High School shooting in the wake of 2012 Aurora theater shooting to provide support for those who have gone through a similar experience.
+The project was founded by survivors of the Columbine High School Shooting after the 2012 Aurora theater shooting.
+This organization provides support for those who have gone through a similar experience.

-I’ve never experienced a mass shooting, and I can only imagine the emotional rollercoaster that survivors go through in the aftermath.
-What I do know is if someone is a survivor of a mass shooting, the best thing I can do is to listen to compassion and empathy.
+I’ve never experienced a mass shooting.
+I can only imagine the emotional rollercoaster that survivors go through in the aftermath.
+What I can do is listen to a survivor with compassion and empathy.

 PTSD Research Quarterly